 HORSES AT RISK

-EPM causes clinical disease in approximately one percent of exposed horses.
+EPM causes clinical disease in approximately one percent, or less, of exposed horses.
 Almost every part of the country has reported cases of EPM.
 However, the incidence of disease is much lower in the western United States, especially in regions with small opossum populations.
 Due to the transport of horses and feedstuffs from one part of the country to another, almost all horses are at risk.

-Not all horses exposed to the protozoan Sarcocystis neurona will develop the disease and show clinical signs of EPM.
+Not all horses exposed to the protozoa Sarcocystis neurona or Neospora hughesi will develop the disease and show clinical signs of EPM.
 Some horses seem to mount an effective immune response and are able to combat the disease before it gains a foothold.
 Other horses, especially those under stress, can succumb rapidly to the debilitating effects of EPM.
 Still others may harbor the organisms for months or years and then slowly or suddenly develop symptoms.

 Diagnosis of EPM is difficult to make because there is no specific assay for this disease and because clinical signs of EPM mimic other neurological diseases.
 Your veterinarian will first conduct a thorough physical examination to assess your horse's general health and identify any suspicious signs.
 One notable clue is the disease often tends to affect one side or part of the horse more than another.

-· Although there are drug combinations available to treat EPM, there are proprietary anti-protozoal drugs specifically labeled by the FDA to treat the disease.
+- There are anti-protozoal drugs specifically labeled by the FDA to treat EPM.
 Consult with your veterinarian for more detailed information and treatment options.

 METHODS OF PREVENTION

-Based on published research, there are several things horse owners can do to protect their horses from infection with EPM.
-There is currently a vaccine to immunize against Sarcosystis neurona; however, the efficacy is unknown at this time.
-At best, good horse-keeping practices willdiscourage unwanted visitors such as opossums and other rodents from contaminating hay, grain and bedding.
+Based on published research, there are several things horse owners can do to reduce the risk from infection with EPM.
+At best, good horse-keeping practices will discourage unwanted visitors such as opossums and other rodents from contaminating hay, grain and bedding.